astro313/RXJ1131/PdBI/data/02July16/README.md

 - bin by 5
 - pad one each at begin and end

+copy ../22May16/de-lensed_companion.spec to this dir
+- keep only chan 126-160
+- pad one each at begin and end

 - make noise.spec for line-free channels, original full-res --> not actually needed